Minimax

 if is_max_node(n):

-value = $-\infty$ # initialization for max
+value = # initialization for max

 for each child of n: